MalloryEaton/Platformer/README.md

     right = move right;
     space = go through the door at the end of the level

-I don't know of any bugs.
+We can't think of any bugs.

 What each person contributed: